 If you are looking to buy a vineyard and wine business in France, but have had little experience of running either before, it’s essential to understand the basics from the start, from how many grapes you will need to create a bottle of wine to what is included in the asking price.
-Our vineyard expert and consultant for south-west France Rory Ramsden also says that the real trick when buying a vineyard is to know exactly how you are going to sell your wine.
+One of the real tricks when buying a vineyard is to know exactly how you are going to sell your wine.

 While embarking on the journey to purchase a vineyard can seem overwhelming at first, the fact that Home Hunts is a buyer’s agent means that it can act in your interests every step of the way.
 From finding vineyards that match your price and lifestyle requirements, to organising experts for due diligence and making an offer based on what the property is actually worth, we aim to make the buying process of your long-awaited dream as stress-free as possible.

-To help you get started, here are eight common questions asked by our clients which have been answered by Rory.
-Rory’s extensive knowledge about wine and the vineyard market means that you will be carefully advised from the outset and that the best deal is negotiated on your behalf.
+To help you get started, here are eight common questions asked by our clients which have been answered by the Home Hunts team.
+Our extensive knowledge about wine and the vineyard market means that you will be carefully advised from the outset and that the best deal is negotiated on your behalf.
 Home Hunts can also provide support long after the sale has been made, so that your life as a new vineyard owner in France runs as smoothly as possible.

 - How many grapes do you need to make a bottle of wine?